3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 When in the judgment of the Department Chair/Program Director there is a curricular or student need coupled with available faculty expertise, Special Topics Courses may be part of a program's set of scheduled courses.
 When scheduled, these courses are part of a faculty member's normal teaching load.
 Ordinarily, a special topics course which is offered for more than two consecutive years is to be considered for inclusion in the list of regular courses found in the catalog.

-Faculty members are free to assume the responsibility of teaching an "Independent Course" to a student in order to meet an academic need of that student which cannot be met through the regular schedule of courses.
-The appropriate forms should be obtained from the Department Chair/Program Director.
+Faculty members are free to assume the responsibility, with the approval of the Chair, of teaching an "Independent Course" to a student in order to meet an academic need of that student which cannot be met through the regular schedule of courses.
+The instructor must complete an “Independent Study Course Form” which includes course objectives, assignments and due dates, weekly meeting times, and other course information, consistent with UNC Board of Governors Policy 700.6.1[R].
 The student must register for the course in the usual manner during registration.
 While independent study courses are not part of a faculty member's regular teaching load, a faculty member who consistently offers independent study courses without sacrifice of quality teaching and other professional duties may expect recognition for these efforts by his/her chair.
 No member of the faculty may teach more than two independent study courses per semester, independent of undergraduate research supervision, without prior approval of the Department Chair/Program Director and the appropriate Program Area Dean.

-A full-time teaching assignment is 24 semester credit/contact hours per academic year or its equivalent as established by the Department Chair and the Provost and VCAA.
-Full-time faculty members may request Reassigned Time which reduces this twenty-four hour teaching responsibility for activities which benefit UNC Asheville's distinctive mission.
-Responsibilities for which Reassigned Time may be granted include:
+Full-time faculty members may request Reassigned Time which reduces their full-time teaching responsibility (as defined in 22.214.171.124.1) for activities which benefit UNC Asheville's distinctive mission.
+Responsibilities for which Reassigned Time may be granted include activities above and beyond usual expectations of faculty members such as, but not limited to:

 Requesting and Allocating Reassigned Time